Home

 Any discussion of stock investing basics usually begins with a list of the most common styles of investing.
 Everyone wants to know if you are a value investor, a growth investor, a day trader or what well-known technical analysis strategy you follow.

-Style is an important part of any investing discussion, but there are other investment basics as well.
+Style is an important part of any investing discussion, but there are other considerations.

 NOTE:

-This discussion is limited to stocks, but the basics of investing are applicable to any investing arena.
+This discussion is limited to stocks and ETFs, but the basics of investing are applicable to any investing arena.

 Each of the following questions has some bearing on how you choose to trade or invest.
 In fact, some will determine if you look like a trader or look like an investor.